-We are developing CAR T therapies for hematologic malignancies in partnership with COH targeting CD123 (MB-102) and CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
-In the first quarter of 2023, we decided to close out the MB-102 study as we do not have plans to enroll more patients in the foreseeable future.
+We are developing a CAR T therapy for hematologic malignancies in partnership with Fred Hutch targeting CD20 (MB-106).
 On May 18, 2023, the Company announced a series of changes resulting from a review of its portfolio of product candidates to determine the future strategy of its programs and the proper allocation of its resources.
 Following this review, the Company determined to discontinue development of its MB-102 (CD123), MB-103 (HER2), MB-104 (CS1) and MB-105 (PSCA) programs (such programs, the "Discontinued Programs"), comprising a portion of the Company's portfolio of CAR T therapies being developed by the Company in partnership with City of Hope.